Entrepreneur Insight: 5 Office Tips For Productivity

 There are several things that connect each person in your office, though, and these factors can be relied on to either increase productivity with their presence, or decrease it with their absence.
 Things like the presence of a Colebrook Bosson Saunders dual screen monitor increasing the productivity of worker is clear cut, because a larger desktop area on their computer means more ability to multitask and achieve more overall.
 For more ways office layouts affect productivity, read on.

 One thing that can seem obvious to some but not to others is the time spent walking around the office to get supplies or other things.
-If you have photocopy machines in your office, how long do your employees spend walking between their desks and the machine on average?
+If you have photocopy machines in your office, how much time do your employees spend walking between their desks and the machine on average?
 The answer is often unusually high for such a simple and common task.

 So, try to center your main units of common ground, like water coolers or photocopy machines, so that everyone has as short a route to them as possible.
 This slight adjustment can make a great deal of difference in the long run for your productivity.